“You can’t do that, you think you can, but you can’t.” – Marlin

 I think true entrepreneurs are numb to what people tell them they can’t do.
 They might hear it, but find so many ways to shake it off, let it go, rationalize the input.

 Now on the other side, the oblivious “I can do anything” is just as bad.
-The inability to filter what, how but critically ‘why’, is a killer of good ideas, that will actually work.
+The inability to filter the what and how but critically ‘why’, is a killer of good ideas, that will actually work.

 “Don’t tell me what I can’t do!” – John Locke (Lost)